-A total of 7877 ceramic artifacts, including eight whole vessels that occurred as grave offerings, were recovered from undisturbed sub-plowzone contexts at the Fredricks site (Table 4).
+A total of 7869 potsherds and eight whole vessels that occurred as grave offerings were recovered from undisturbed sub-plowzone contexts at the Fredricks site (Table 4).
 An additional 54,875 potsherds were recovered from disturbed plowed soil.
-The descriptions that follow are limited to those artifacts that were recovered from pit features and burials which possess contextual integrity (n=7787).
+The descriptions that follow are limited to those artifacts that were recovered from pit features and burials which possess contextual integrity.
 Of these, 3864 sherds (49.6%) were indeterminate.
 Sherds from other contexts, such as structure wall trenches (analyzed) and plowzone (partially analyzed), have been excluded.